Hands-on: Try the Get Started — Terraform Cloud tutorials.

 For full details about the stages of a run, see Run States and Stages.

-terraform import.
+terraform import command.
 For this command the workspace acts only as a remote backend for Terraform state, with all execution occurring on your own workstations or continuous integration workers.

 terraform import runs locally, environment variables defined in the workspace are not available.
 Any environment variables required by the provider you're importing from must be defined within your local execution scope.